raulggonzalez/indexeddb-odba-driver/README.md

 ## Creating a database

-To create a database, we must use the method `Connection.createDatabase()`, with a closed connection.
+To create a database, we must use the method `Server.createDatabase()` with a closed connection.

 ### Creating an empty database